sqlkamal/autosuggest/README.md

 ## Jenkins

-Set up Jenkins locally.
-Use this repo url to detect a change and trigger a build on Jenkins
+Set up Jenkins locally and use this repo url to detect a change and trigger a build on Jenkins